google/physical-web/documentation/mDNS_Support.md

       </service>
     </service-group>

+Then `<name>` tag must be unique on your network.
+We are suggesting that you use the URL as your name to be safe.
 That should be it.
 If you have the latest client on your phone, the web page http://www.mycompany.com/xyz.html will now show up in your list of nearby devices.
 Note: the iOS app supports mDNS, but not the Android app yet.
 It will be updated within a few days for Android 5.0 devices.
 If people are stuck on older versions, please let us know (or feel free add it yourself ;-)